Loading lesson…

 The big idea: AI can be a useful sounding board, especially for drafting and perspective-taking.
 It's a poor substitute for the friction and care of actual human relationships — keep those as your default.

-What is the core idea behind "AI For Relationship Advice — When To Trust It"?
+What is the main idea of "AI For Relationship Advice — When To Trust It"?

-Which best describes the scope of "AI For Relationship Advice — When To Trust It"?
+Which action would help you apply "AI For Relationship Advice — When To Trust It" responsibly?